 Through volunteering with the KPA I’ve had opportunities to work in my local community to raise awareness about the lack of BAME donation.
 I’ve been to conferences about kidneys and dialysis where again I’ve met more renal patients and learnt about their journeys.
 Also heard about new technologies and things available to make life a bit easier learning new things and meeting new people who all gave me the confidence to actually go on holiday on dialysis.
 At first I didn’t think that would have been possible and would have been a nightmare to navigate and sort everything out but it is not as hard as it sounds (I recently returned from a week holiday in Crete and at the time, depending on what happened with BREXIT I was hoping to travel much more)

 And I’ve also recently become an NHSBT Organ Donation ambassador so whenever there are opportunities to spread the word of organ donation, I try to put myself forward for that too I’ve been on the local media a few times now to get more people to engage in the conversation of organ donation especially in the BAME community as there is a lack of donation from these communities.
 I feel it’s important for all people to talk about their wishes with their families so when the time does arrive everyone’s wishes are respected whatever that decision may be.

 I was fortunate that during the Pandemic this year I did receive my 3rd kidney transplant and am still in the early days/months, but this has now given me the opportunity to once again hopefully go forward and use my advocacy and patient involvement that I have been doing for many years now to some good use.”

 Kidney Club Podcast Ep 2 With Fez

 Hope you enjoyed Fez’s story.
-If you are a kidney patient, carer or family member, then Fez is happy to help where he can.
-You can use the contact page or connect on social media, using the links below Fez’s picture at the top.
+If you are a kidney patient, carer or family member, then you can also have a page like Fez.
+You can use the contact page for more information.